AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 ![Exclusions](https://cdn.adguardvpn.com/content/kb/vpn/mac/exclusions_en.png)

 Next goes the *Exclusions* screen.
-AdGuard VPN has several features that make it unique, and one of them is certainly switching between two exclusions modes.
+AdGuard VPN has several features that make it unique, and one of them is definitely being able to switch between two exclusion modes.
 In the General mode, AdGuard VPN will run on all websites but the ones from the exclusions list.
 In the Selective mode, conversely, AdGuard VPN will run only on websites from the exclusions list.
 You yourself can decide where you want VPN to work.

 ![Exclusions screen](https://cdn.adguardvpn.com/content/kb/vpn/mac/services_en.png)